Bringing The Tailgate Home: How To Get Your Home Ready For Football Season

 The ideal tailgating party depends a lot on the company that you're inviting over.
 For example, you'd throw a different party for a bunch of your buddies than you would if your family (and their children) were heading over.

 That said, there are a few fundamentals that apply to any guest list.
-See below for tips on tailgating, cooking, junk removal for the big day, and so much more.
+See below for tips on tailgating, cooking, and junk removal for the big day.
 Consider all these elements as you prepare your party.

 1. The Right TV Set-Up